wp-add-ons/wpforms-repeater-field/README.md

 # WPForms Repeater Fields
 The repeater field allows you to create one or more sets of fields that can be repeated.

-**Table of contents:**

-What is a Repeater Field in WordPress?
-Why you should build repeatable blocks to your forms?
-How to Create a WPForm with Repeatable Fields?
-Step 1: Select the Best WordPress Plugin
-Step 2:  Install and Activate Plugin
-Step 3: Construct a WPForm with Repeating Sections
-Step 4: Customize and Configure Form Settings
-Step 5: Publish your form
-You can refer to this video demo
-Wrapping up

 ## What is a Repeater Field in WordPress?

 WPForms repeater fields enable users to add multiple particular fields in a form by duplicating the existing fields.
 This allows users to submit multiple sets of data easily by clicking on the **“Add”** button option.